dataluscorp/browser/browser/components/search/docs/index.rst

 Search
 ======

-This document describes the implementation of parts of Firefox's search interfaces.
+This document describes the implementation of parts of Datalus's search interfaces.

 The search area covers: